🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Marketers can choose from several types of automated rules.
 The three available options include:

-If your ad sets have detailed targeting or custom audiences that overlap, then your ads may compete against each other in an ad auction.
-Auction overlap rules can prevent your ads from bidding against one other.
-When you enable this type of rule, the algorithm automatically selects the best eligible ad to enter the ad auction.
+• Auction overlap rules: If your ad sets have detailed targeting or custom audiences that overlap, then your ads may compete against each other in an ad auction.
+Auction overlap rules can prevent your ads from bidding against one another.
+With Meta’s built-in template for auction overlap, the algorithm can automatically pause overlapping ad sets or notify you if overlap is detected.

-When you run a lot of ads to many smaller (fragmented) audiences across multiple ad sets, the Facebook algorithm may struggle to deliver your ads efficiently.
-That can leave some ad sets in the learning phase for longer than you’d like.
-With audience fragmentation rules, you can automatically combine audiences from similar ad sets to boost performance.
+• Audience fragmentation rules: When you run a lot of ads to many smaller (fragmented) audiences across multiple ad sets, the Facebook algorithm may struggle to deliver your ads efficiently.
+Meta’s audience fragmentation rules allow you to combine audiences from similar ad sets to improve delivery.

-From reviewing creative performance to preparing Facebook ad reports, managing successful campaigns can take a ton of time.
-If you manage Facebook ad campaigns manually, you may need to check performance daily or even hourly.
-With automated rules, you can let Ads Manager handle key tasks so you have more time for high-level campaign strategy and analysis.
+From reviewing creative performance to preparing Facebook ad reports, managing successful campaigns can take a lot of time.
+If you manage campaigns manually, you may need to check performance daily or even hourly.
+With automated rules, you can let Ads Manager handle key tasks, freeing up your time for high-level strategy.

 Even if you have time to check your Facebook campaigns frequently, you may miss opportunities to improve performance.
 After all, analyzing audiences and optimizing budgets manually can be incredibly complicated.
 When you set up automated rules, you don't have to worry about missing an opportunity—and you can feel confident that you're getting the best results.